Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Moves a schedule event.](ref:movescheduleevent)
+> For more information about the API call used go to [Moves a schedule event.](ref:movescheduleevent)

 ## Delete Live Channel